thegworld/gtx-browser/docs/accessibility/browser/how_a11y_works_3.md

 One minor complication is that on many platforms, actions are supposed to return a success/failure code.
-Since actions are obviously implemented asynchronously, Chromium can't know for sure if an action succeeded, so it has to return success if an action seems valid, even though there's a chance it might not actually succeed.
+Since actions are obviously implemented asynchronously, GTx Browser can't know for sure if an action succeeded, so it has to return success if an action seems valid, even though there's a chance it might not actually succeed.